tkm404/week4-ICR/README.md

 //

 Describe: Checkout();

 Test: "It should return a Checkout object which contains Pizza objects."
 Code: myCheckout = new Checkout();
 Expected Output: Checkout { pizzas: {} }

+Test: "It should return a Checkout object with contains Pizza objects and a total price array."
+Code: myCheckout = new Checkout();
+Expected Output: Checkout { pizzas: {}, totalPrice: []}

 //